 Become familiar with accessibility settings

 Did you know that you can enlarge the text of your iOS, Android, and Windows devices?
 What about applying a color filter to make things easier to see?
 Becoming familiar with accessibility settings and how they may interact with a product is very important.
-I have encountered many apps that have large text not display correctly, don’t use alt text for images, or that straight up will not open.
+I have encountered many apps that have large text not display correctly or that don’t use alt text for images.
+Some apps straight up will not open.
 By learning common accessibility settings, developers can make sure their products are accessible to those with disabilities.
-Read my app accessibility checklist here, and check out my preferred accessibility settings for devices below:

 Watch Microsoft’s GAAD video

-Microsoft released a thirty minute long video for Global Accessibility Awareness Day that explains the importance and impact of accessibility in the classroom, the workplace, and everywhere else.
-It’s a great introduction to the world of accessibility and it features a lot of great people too- and I’m not just saying that because I make a few cameos.
-Watch the video on the Microsoft website here.
+Microsoft released a video for Global Accessibility Awareness Day that explains the importance and impact of accessibility in the classroom, the workplace, and everywhere else.
+It’s a great introduction to the world of accessibility.
+It features a lot of great people too- and I’m not just saying that because I make a few cameos.

 Be an ally for disabled people